StanishCode/StanishCode/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Cody Stanish
 ====================================================================================================================================

-Frontend Developer
+QA Engineer and Software Developer
 ------------------

-I have been an automated software tester for 5+ years.
-For the past year, I have been learning JavaScript and various libraries /frameworks and found a passion for web development. my favorite library ,so far, is react and I enjoy making frontend applications!
+I have been an automated software tester for 9+ years.
+For the past year, I have been learning JavaScript and various libraries /frameworks and found a passion for web testing and development. my favorite library ,so far, is react and I enjoy making and testing frontend applications!

 * 🌍  I'm based in Florida
 * ✉️  You can contact me at [stanishcody@gmail.com](mailto:stanishcody@gmail.com)